lwoodson/lwoodson.github.io/_posts/2015-04-06-machine-learning-in-a-rails-app.md

 We use [Postgres](http://www.postgresql.org/) as our main database.
 All of our order and shipment data lived there.
 At first glance, it would seem like we should just use the data as found in the relational database to back the system.
-But for a number of reasons, We decided to use [Elasticsearch](https://www.elastic.co/) as the repository for the data that our system would use.
+But for a number of reasons, we decided to use [Elasticsearch](https://www.elastic.co/) as the repository for the data that our system would use.

 First, it stores unstructured documents.
 We weren't exactly sure what data we